JPHere007/BikeSharingSystem/README+(1).md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
+- This project is an applicaton of Linear Regression model where we trying to identify various factors which affects Bike Sales count by applying Linear Regression learnings.

+- Background of your project: A US bike-sharing provider BoomBikes has recently suffered considerable dips in their revenues due to the ongoing Corona pandemic.
+The company is finding it very difficult to sustain in the current market scenario.

-- What is the business probem that your project is trying to solve?
+- Business probem that your project is trying to solve: BoomBikes company wants to know:
+  * Which variables are significant in predicting the demand for shared bikes.
+  * How well those variables describe the bike demands
-- What is the dataset that is being used?
+- Dataset that is being used: day.csv dataset

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- From the model summary temp, weathsit_snow, yr are most signficant in bikesale count.
+- Increase in weather and yr (2019) are positively affecting bike sales,
+- whereas snow weather is negatively affecting the sales.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+numpy, pandas, matplotlib for Dataframe & Plot creation

+sklearn & statsmodel for linear Regression modelling

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->